Barbara-Pitt/cabalchan/README.md

 ## Building:
 ./mvnw clean package -DskipTests

+## Running:
+- use java -jar
+- Recommend systemd service to run the jar using a bash script on Ubuntu and related distros
+- If you run into post-startup lag (usually only for a few minutes), it may be lack of random/entropy java uses for session id generation.
+Try logging in and doing stuff on the host.
+Alternatively, running the jar with the '-Djava.security.egd=file:/dev/./urandom' option can help.
+Finally, dockerized versions of the app seem to be less susceptible to this.

 ## Tech Stack
 - Architecture: Monolith (with Server Side HTML Templating)
 - Front End: Thymeleaf templates, skeleton.css, normalize.css, alpine.js, bootstrap icons, cssgram